Bennie C. Hall, ©1960

 At one point, after being sunk by Cruise Ship Nurse and Sea Nurse, I threatened to toss all my cruise ship VNRNs right into the brink if I got one more dud.
 Redheaded Nurse doesn’t exactly make up for those two duds, but it will stay dry for the time being.

 Jane Hamilton has been selected from all the nurses at her Boston charity hospital to fill the position of head nurse aboard the cruise ship Madrigal.
 The doctor on board, Dr. Jerry Clayton, is usually mean to her.
-It’s her “copper curls,” you see, that push Dr. Clayton over the edge, and he asks her to pull her cap down over her ears to hid them when she’s on duty.
+It’s her “copper curls,” you see, that push Dr. Clayton over the edge, and he asks her to pull her cap down over her ears to hide them when she’s on duty.
 “You’re too young.
 And too beautiful,” explains Schuyler Dawson, a young man on the ship.
 “Chances are he wanted someone more mature, less decorative.”
-Jane is drawn to young Sky, though from early on she decided he’s a paid companion to one of the older passengers, Mrs. Carter-Peterson.
+Jane is drawn to young Sky, though early on she had decided he must be a paid companion to one of the older passengers, Mrs. Carter-Peterson.
 “She knew all about those unscrupulous characters known as ‘gigolos,’ but she had never expected to meet one face to face.”
 Then Mrs. C-P tells Jane that Sky has stolen a diamond locket from her, and Jane is convinced that Sky is a “slick fellow” whom she should avoid.
-So the next day when he plays up to her she naturally agrees to go dancing with him that night, and from there agrees to go ashore with him in Alexandria, Egypt, the next day.
+So the next day, when he plays up to her, she naturally agrees to go dancing with him that night and ashore with him in Alexandria, Egypt, the next day.